You’re in College Scrivere and you’re learning to use a 3D printer? You’re attending Digital storytelling and they’re teaching you to read out loud?

 Cartografie (Cartographies) are courses designed to broaden your horizons and, at the same time, to get your bearings (or get lost) among the infinite possibilities in storytelling.
 These courses map narrative territories that are close to your College.
 You are going to need them to understand the different ways you can reflect your talent.

 Why?
-First, because a good writer has to be able to go beyond their own limits.
+First, because a good storyteller has to be able to go beyond their own limits.
 Second, because narrative territories are so vast that it would be a pity to always look out over the same scene.

-We invented Curriculums to give you more means to confront the work marketplace (or simply to improve your skills and turn yourself into an independent writer).
+We invented Curricula to give you more means to confront the work marketplace (or simply to improve your skills and turn yourself into an independent writer).
 Curriculums are short technical courses to add more practical knowledge to your personal toolbox and to add expertise to your CV.

 Here are a few examples: create a blog (can you use WordPress?) or an advertising campaign (are you quite good at Photoshop?), or you may have to deal with a company’s advertising (ever heard of a press release?).